albertllousas/functional-domain-driven-design/README.md

 - When we have to react in the business side in front of an error our business code can get dirty and messy.
 - Exceptions as the name says, should be used for exceptional cases, not to control the flow of your code.

-> What we do then?
+> What do we do then?

 Functional programming has a really cool concept that we can use to mitigate this issues with exceptions, **[a monad](https://en.wikipedia.org/wiki/Monad_(functional_programming))**.
 Monads are a functional pattern, ( I am not going even try to explain them, it would take a whole post), but they are